SuperMoney logo

 Are social security benefits taxed?

-Social security benefits are taxable in some situations.
+Social Security benefits are taxable in certain situations.
 Whether you have to pay taxes on a portion of your benefits depends on the following factors:

 • Whether you have any other sources of earned income.